ychefla/paku-iot/ECOFLOW_QUICKSTART.md

 ## Step 3: Start the Collector (1 minute)

+**Important**: The EcoFlow collector uses a Docker Compose profile and must be explicitly enabled with `--profile ecoflow`:

 ```bash
 # Start the full stack with EcoFlow collector
 docker compose --profile ecoflow -f compose/stack.yaml up -d